 Transforming mountains of paper into streams of data

-“Adobe Sign supports up to 50MB files, which was five times more than any other e-signature solution,” Tom says.
-“The Adobe Sign/ProjectWise integration is also enormously important for several reasons.
+“Adobe Acrobat Sign supports up to 50MB files, which was five times more than any other e-signature solution,” Tom says.
+“The Adobe Acrobat Sign /ProjectWise integration is also enormously important for several reasons.
 Not only do we rely on ProjectWise for daily project collaboration, it is the industry-standard design platform for most departments of transportation and public utilities around the country.”

 That means no more printing multiple 30 to 50 pound stacks of paper and shipping them across Colorado for mechanical sealing.
 And no further need to keep numerous physical locations or renting shipping containers for long-term physical storage.

-What’s down the road for CDOT and Adobe Sign
+What’s down the road for CDOT and Acrobat Sign

-“As we roll out Adobe Sign in the 2020 construction season, we’ll be a much nimbler state,” Tom says.
-“When CDOT works faster, roads get fixed faster and traffic flows more smoothly—people see better results for every taxpayer dollar spent.”
+“As we roll out Adobe Acrobat Sign in the 2020 construction season, we’ll be a much nimbler state,” Tom says.
+“When CDOT works faster, roads get fixed faster and traffic flows more smoothly — people see better results for every taxpayer dollar spent.”

-The Colorado Department of Transportation uses the Adobe Sign integration with ProjectWise to save time and money as it builds and maintains Colorado’s roads.
-To learn how Adobe Sign can help your organization speed up business transactions, contact us today.
+The Colorado Department of Transportation uses the Acrobat Sign integration with ProjectWise to save time and money as it builds and maintains Colorado’s roads.
+To learn how Acrobat Sign can help your organization speed up business transactions, contact us today.